The Virginia Beach Premier Medical Newsletter

 The summer will be upon us again soon, and along with it comes the fun, the beach, the barbecues, the picnics and, of course, sun damage to the skin.

+This is especially true for fair-skinned people but it can occur in those with darker skin as well.
 Too much sun exposure increases risk for all kinds of skin damage including actinic keratoses, which are small scaly lesions that won’t go away and can eventually turn into cancers.
+Then there are basal cell cancers that can spread locally and cause disfigurement.
+Squamous cell cancers are a little more dangerous and can potential metastasize (spread to distant areas through the blood stream) though not commonly.

 Melanoma is the most dangerous skin cancer by far because it has a high risk for metastasizing if not caught early.